h5bp/server-configs-nginx/README.md

   * **`templates` folder**

     Files in this folder contain a `server` template for secure and non-secure hosts.
-    They are intended to be copied in the `conf.d` folder with all `example.com` occurrences changed to the target host.
+    They are intended to be copied in the `http.d` folder with all `example.com` occurrences changed to the target host.

 * **`h5bp/`**